 Across the distance, the Hob sat up.
 Ceria gasped, but the massive undead was suddenly on his feet, and turning towards the Goblins.
 They screamed as he charged towards them, mace raised.

 After that, it was more watching than anything else.
 Ceria and Pisces stood behind Ksmvr and Yvlon, a last line of defense, mana exhausted.
 But it didn’t come to a melee; the Hob that Pisces had reanimated ended the battle by himself.
-Immune to injury now, he smashed Goblins left and right until they brought him down by weight of sheer numbers.
+Heedless of injury now, he smashed Goblins left and right until they brought him down by weight of sheer numbers.
 And in the meantime, Yvlon and Ksmvr harassed them from the flanks.